MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/understand-security-groups.md

 Users can perform tasks such as running applications, using local and network printers, shutting down the computer, and locking the computer.
 Users can install applications that only they are allowed to use if the installation program of the application supports per-user installation.
 This group cannot be renamed, deleted, or moved.

-The Users group applies to versions of the Windows Server operating system listed in the [Active Directory Default Security Groups](#active-directory-default-security-groups-by-operating-system-version) table.
+The Users applies to the Windows Server operating system in the [Default Active Directory Security Groups](#default-active-directory-security-groups) list above.

 This security group includes the following changes since Windows Server 2008: